 The backs of the legs are a pretty common place for people to stretch, but often when we bend over to touch our toes, we end up rounding our backs.
 However, we can get more from the stretch if we keep our backs flat–keeping the back muscles neutral and putting more of the lengthening action on the hamstrings.
 You can also think of it as sticking out your tailbone.
 If you don’t often practice bending with a flat back, it can be useful to have a mirror nearby to make sure you are doing what you think you are doing, especially since it can feel odd to stick your butt out like that.

-For this first stretch, simply stand with your feet hips width apart and bend down toward your toes until you feel the resistance in the back of your thighs.
+For this first stretch, stand with your feet hips width apart and bend down toward your toes as far as you can without rounding your back.
+Imagine your hips are big hinges and you want to keep the movement isolated to the rotation of these hinges.
 Try to keep your knees straight, even if it means you don’t bend very far at all.
-Stay in your comfort level, too!
+Remember, the goal isn’t to touch your toes, but to stretch your hamstrings.
+So there’s no reason to cheat by moving other body parts just so you can reach further to the floor.

 Change things up by putting your heel up on a fence, table, or other structure at the right height for you and lean toward your leg.
 Keep both feet facing forward, but feel free to change the angle of your leg relative to your body in order to stretch different muscle fibers.